freebasic/fbc/FreeBASIC/readme.txt

       directory structure as used inside the archive must be preserved.

-  (Note: if you are installing the DOS version over the Windows one or vice-versa, rename the fbc.exe file of the preview installation to fbc-win.exe or such, or it will be overwritten by the new one.)
+  (Note: if you are installing the DOS version over the Windows one or vice- versa, rename the fbc.exe file of the preview installation to fbc-win.exe or such, or it will be overwritten by the new one.)

 Running: